-2.1 Dust Detection Geometry
+2.1.
+Dust detection geometry

 Galileo was a dual spinning spacecraft with an antenna that pointed antiparallel to the positive spin axis.
 The antenna usually pointed towards Earth.
-The Dust Detector System (DDS) was mounted on the spinning section of Galileo underneath the magnetometer boom (Kivelson et al., 1992), with the sensor axis offset by $60^{\circ}$ from the positive spin axis.
-Figure 3 shows a schematic view of the Galileo spacecraft and the geometry of dust detection.
+The Dust Detector System (DDS) was mounted on the spinning section of Galileo underneath the magnetometer boom (Kivelson et al., 1992), with the sensor axis offset by 60° from the positive spin axis (Krüger et al., 1999b).
+Fig. 3 shows a schematic view of the Galileo spacecraft and the geometry of dust detection.

-The rotation angle, $\Theta$ , measured the viewing direction of the dust sensor at the time of a dust impact.
-During one spin revolution of the spacecraft, $\Theta$ scanned through a complete circle of 360°.
+The rotation angle, Θ , measured the viewing direction of the dust sensor at the time of a dust impact.
+During one spin revolution of the spacecraft, Θ scanned through a complete circle of 360°.
 At $\Theta \simeq 90^{\circ}$ and $\simeq 270^{\circ}$ the sensor axis lay nearly in the ecliptic plane, and at 0° it was close to the ecliptic north direction.
-Rotation angles are taken positive around the negative spin axis of the spacecraft which points towards Earth.
-This is done to easily compare Galileo spin angle data with those taken by Ulysses, which, unlike Galileo, has its positive spin axis pointed towards Earth (Grün et al., 1995).
+Rotation angles are taken positive around the negative spin axis of the spacecraft which pointed towards Earth.
+This is done to facilitate comparison of the Galileo spin angle data with those taken by Ulysses, which, unlike Galileo, had its positive spin axis pointed towards Earth (Grün et al., 1995).

 The field-of-view (FOV) of the dust sensor target was 140°.
-Due to the offset of 60° between the sensor axis and the spacecraft spin axis, over one spacecraft spin revolution, the sensor axis scanned the surface of a cone with $120^{\circ}$ opening angle centered on the anti-Earth direction.
-Dust particles that arrived from within 10° of the positive spin axis (anti-Earth direction) could be detected at all rotation angles $\Theta$ , whereas those that arrived with angles between 10° and 130° from the positive spin axis could be detected over only a limited range of rotation angles.
-In the frame fixed to the spacecraft, we define the impact angle between the impact velocity and the sensor axis as $\phi$ , and the angle between the impact velocity and the spin axis as $\psi$ .
+Due to the offset of 60° between the sensor axis and the spacecraft spin axis, over one spacecraft spin revolution, the sensor axis scanned the surface of a cone with 120° opening angle centered on the anti-Earth direction.
+Dust particles that arrived from within 10° of the positive spin axis (anti-Earth direction) could be detected at all rotation angles Θ , whereas those that arrived with angles between 10° and 130° from the positive spin axis could be detected over only a limited range of rotation angles.
+In the frame fixed to the spacecraft, we define the impact angle between the impact velocity and the sensor axis as φ , and the angle between the impact velocity and the spacecraft's anti-Earth spin axis as ψ .

-Figure 3 shows that the magnetometer boom (MAG; Kivelson et al., 1992) was in the field of view of the dust sensor.
-The Energetic Particles Detector (EPD; Williams et al., 1992) and the Plasma Instrument (PLS; Frank et al., 1992) partially obscured the FOV of the dust sensor as well (Figure 4).
-In other words, at certain spacecraft rotation angles $\Theta$ , particles approaching at angles with respect to the spacecraft spin axis $\psi \ge 90^{\circ}$ hit the boom and these Galileo instruments instead of the sensor target.
+Fig. 3 shows that the magnetometer boom ([MAG]; Kivelson et al., 1992) was in the field of view of the dust sensor.
+The Energetic Particles Detector (EPD; Williams et al., 1992) and the Plasma Instrument (PLS; Frank et al., 1992) partially obscured the FOV of the dust sensor as well (Fig. 4).
+In other words, at certain spacecraft rotation angles Θ , particles approaching at angles with respect to the spacecraft spin axis $\psi \ge 90^\circ$ hit the boom and these Galileo instruments instead of the sensor target.
 The effect of this obscuration was first recognized in measurements of the jovian dust stream particles (Krüger et al., 1999b).